 Easter Week – Maundy Thursday and Good Friday Services in the Sanctuary.
 Maundy Thursday commemorates Jesus’ Last Supper with his disciples, while Good Friday is a short service of prayer and contemplation, honoring the darkness of Christ’s death on the cross.
 Click here to read more about the history and meaning of the services.

-Sunday after Christmas & Sunday before Mardi Gras – For both of these Sundays, we switch to one service in the Sanctuary at 9:30 a.m.
+Sunday after Christmas unday before Mardi Gras – We switch to one service in the Sanctuary at 9:30 a.m.

 Funerals – If you are a church member and would like to talk with someone about an upcoming funeral, or are planning a funeral and need assistance, please feel free to contact the church office and ask for one of the pastors.